pfultz2/cget/docs/src/commands.rst

 .. option::  -p, --prefix PATH

     Set prefix where packages are installed.
 This defaults to a directory named ``cget`` in the current working directory.
-This can also be overidden by the ``CGET_PREFIX`` environment variable.
+This can also be overridden by the ``CGET_PREFIX`` environment variable.

 .. option::  -v, --verbose